square/in-app-payments-ios/README.md

 "${FRAMEWORKS}/SquareInAppPaymentsSDK.framework/setup"
 ```

+Make sure the above run script is below any `[CP] Embed Pods Frameworks` or `Embed Frameworks` Build Phase.

 ## Swift Package Manager

 [Swift Package Manager](https://www.swift.org/package-manager/) support is available for Swift 5.3 and above but is currently not the recommended method for adding the Square In-App Payments SDK dependency.